coldclimate/omnomfrickinnom/content/blog/2020-10-18-lockdown-mega-post.markdown

 ![Lunch](/images/blog/lockdown/lunch-003.jpg)

 ## Tomales
 I roasted a big chunk of pork from Christmas Farm with fennel seed and chilli and then we wrapped up chunks of it in tamale dough (with corn masa from Lupe Pintos).
-The increadibly uneven packages were then steamed in the InstantPot wrapped in foil.
+The incredibly uneven packages were then steamed in the InstantPot wrapped in foil.

 ![Roast pork tomales](/images/blog/lockdown/tamles-001.jpg)
 ![Roast pork tomales](/images/blog/lockdown/tamles-002.jpg)